-Stephen Robertson is a vocal pedagogue who is much in demand both nationally and internationally.
-He brings to the post the multi-disciplinary skills of singer, teacher and voice researcher and a clear vision for the future training of young singers.
+Professor Stephen Robertson is a vocal pedagogue who is much in demand both nationally and internationally.
+He was previously Head of Vocal Performance at RCS for eleven years, bringing to the post the multi-disciplinary skills of singer, teacher and voice researcher and a clear vision for the future training of young singers.
+Having partly retired he now devotes his time to voice teaching, and research.

 He has become an internationally recognised authority on resonance and registration in the male classical voice.
+His PhD (from St Andrew’s University) brought together analysis of resonance and registration using spectrography and glottography of professional and student voices, with issues of voice Fach-types and artistry.
 In the past decade Stephen has given masterclasses and presentations for the bi-annual Physiology and Acoustics of Singing Conference (Stockholm), The British Voice Association (London), The Jacobs School of Music (Indiana University), School of Music Ohio State University (Columbus), The National Centre for Speech and Voice Utah University, (Salt Lake City), The Voice Foundation (Philadelphia), Dunedin University Music Faculty, and the Singing Voice Science Conference and Workshops Montclair University.
 In addition, he was the invited guest speaker, and gave masterclasses, for the annual conference of the National Association of Singing Teachers of New Zealand.
 He has also given masterclasses in Iceland and Norway.

 Stephen’s research work on the male passaggio has been published in the highly respected Journal of Singing, in an article, “Using the Second Formant to Achieve Professional Classical Quality in the Male Singing Voice.”
 This reflects his firm belief that singing teaching should be well founded, encompassing a complete understanding of the instrument, as well as musical and vocal expertise and experience.
 He is now working on a book for publication which aims to bridge the gap between the complexity of voice science and the practical/useful application of that knowledge to achieve free, sophisticated singing.